-If marking is recommended for only a portion of a structure because the structure is shielded by other objects or terrain, the width of the bands should be determined by the overall height of the structure.
-A minimum of three bands should be displayed on the upper portion of the structure.
+If marking is recommended for only a portion of a structure because the lower portion of the structure is shielded by other objects or terrain, the width of the bands on the exposed portion should still be determined by the overall height of the structure.
+Paragraph 3.4.5 provides details on calculating the width of the paint bands.
+A minimum of three bands should be displayed on the exposed portion of the structure.
+If the exposed portion of the structure is not large enough to have at least three bands, the width of the bands may be reduced equally so that three equally sized bands can be fit.
+This will ensure that the marking pattern provides sufficient contrast for a pilot to locate the structure.